Help Open Doors

 Join Settlement stakeholders for fun and impactful events.

-Camp Night is an annual evening of cocktails, silent and live auctions, as well as dinner and dancing hosted by the North Shore Board to benefit House In The Wood.
+House In The Wood Gala is an annual evening of cocktails, silent and live auctions, as well as dinner and dancing hosted by the North Shore Board to benefit House In The Wood.

 Northwestern Settlement has volunteer opportunities for corporate, student, and church groups, as well as individuals looking to make a difference.